vm6502q/Eratosthenes/README.md

 ```

 ## About
 Eratosthenes is written in C++17 and bound for Python with `pybind11`.
-This makes it faster than just about any native Python implementation of Sieve of Eratosthenes or Trial Division!
+This makes it faster than just about any native Python implementation of Sieve of Eratosthenes!

 ## Copyright